varigence/docs/bimlflex/trial-process/modelling-of-source-metadata.md

 #### TargetTable

 The target table name for source to target mapping.
 A load project will load this source column to the defined target table.
+This is populated by the Data Vault Accelerator later.

 #### TargetColumnName

 The target column name for source to target mapping.
 A load project will load this source column to the defined target column.
+This is populated by the Data Vault Accelerator later.

 #### ColumnAlias